griphiam/markphilpot_com/content/2018/2018_01_anime_fall_retro.md

 [TOC]

 So Persona 5 completely derailed my keeping up with the fall season.
 Thankfully this season has sort of a built in buffer with the holidays at the end and most winter anime not starting until the first of the year -- I've been able to binge most of shows I wanted to keep up with.
 Looking back on this year, I wasn't able to post many individual series reviews (read: none) and want to pick that up again going into 2018 (along with more blogging in general, even if it's just to keep my already limited writing ability from completely hitting rock bottom again).
-There were a number of shows this year (especialy in this fall season) that I'm hoping to talk about in more detail.
+There were a number of shows this year (especially in this fall season) that I'm hoping to talk about in more detail.

+Note: This is going out late due to a combination of procrastination and illness.
+Sorry! 🤒

 ![Mahoutsukai no Yome]({filename}/images/anime/2017/fall/98436-UMxpGC5mcqHy.jpg "Mahoutsukai no Yome"){:.center} ![Wit]({filename}/images/anime/studios/half/wit.png){: .studio} ![Prod IG]({filename}/images/anime/studios/half/production_ig.png){: .studio}